Orwell Park

-Orwell Park was an estate in the village of Nacton developed by Edward Vernon, who lived there from 1725 until he died in the mansion on 30 October 1757.
+Orwell Park was an estate in the village of Nacton in Suffolk developed by Edward Vernon, who lived there from 1725 until he died in the mansion on 30 October 1757.
 It was further developed by George Tomline during the late nineteenth century.
 It has been the premises for Orwell Park School since 1936.
 In contains several Grade II listed buildings.

 Vernon family period

 Francis Vernon, his cousin, inherited the estate and he rebuilt the mansion.
 He also expanded the estate with additional land for an extensive deer park.
 Thus the estate was known as Orwell Deer Park, or, more simply, Orwell Park.
 Following his death in 1783, the mansion was bequeathed to his nephew, John Vernon (1776-1818).
-Upon his death the estate was inherited by his sister, Arethusa (1777-1860), wife of Sir Robert Harland (1765–1848).
+Upon his death the estate was inherited by his sister, Arethusa (1777-1860), wife of Sir Robert Harland, 2nd Baronet (1765–1848).

 George Tomline period

 George Tomline (1813-1889) bought the estate following the death of Sir Robert Harland in 1848.
 He made substantial additions to the buildings of the estate, employing John Macvicar Anderson as architect.